nebula-plugins/gradle-nebula-integration/dependency-insight/README.md

         - `alignment-static-direct-force-lock`
         - `alignment-rec-direct-force`
         - `alignment-rec-direct-force`
+    - Related open issues:
+        - [gradle-nebula-integration issue #2](https://github.com/nebula-plugins/gradle-nebula-integration/issues/2): Aligned group through belongsTo needs to be easily downgraded to a specific version
+        - [gradle-nebula-integration issue #7](https://github.com/nebula-plugins/gradle-nebula-integration/issues/7): Alignment: dependencies are not aligned when there is a force in place
 - Given I have a dependency on `d:d:5.0` and `d:e:6.0` (which brings in `d:d:6.0`)
     - and I have a force on `d:e` to `4.0`
     - then I am seeing a resolved configuration of `d:d:5.0` and `d:e:5.0`, which is different than other aligning behavior, making alignment override the force of dependency `d:e`.